SuperMix: Supervising the Mixing Data Augmentation: Supervised Mixing Augmentation

 A proper set of mixing masks can be estimated by minimizing the objective of SuperMix as $\mathcal{L}_{SM}= KL+\lambda_\sigma\mathcal{L}_\sigma + \lambda_s\mathcal{L}_s$.
-A simpler form of this problem has been studied by employing SGD \cite{fong2017interpretable} or deep generators \cite{dabkowski2017real} for the task of saliency detection and explanation of DNNs predictions.
+A reduced form of this problem has been studied in saliency detection and explanation of DNN predictions by employing SGD \cite{fong2017interpretable} or deep generators \cite{dabkowski2017real}.
 However, the current problem is more complex since multiple images are involved in the optimization and the roughness penalty and sparsity promoting loss should be minimized on all the corresponding masks.
-As we discussed and evaluated in Section \ref{sec:executiontime}, SGD is very slow and not feasible for generating a huge amount of data, \eg multiple times of the size of the original dataset.
+As we discussed and evaluated in Section \ref{sec:executiontime}, SGD is very slow and not feasible for solving the problem in case of large-scale image recognition tasks.
 Furthermore, employing a dedicated deep model to mix data by extending \cite{dabkowski2017real} makes the algorithm model-dependent and is not computationally efficient.

-We develop a fast and efficient algorithm to optimize the mixing masks based on Newton’s iterative method for finding the roots of a nonlinear system of equations in the underdetermined case \cite{moosavi2016deepfool,ruszczynski2006nonlinear}.
+We develop a fast and efficient algorithm to optimize the mixing masks based on Newton’s iterative method for finding roots of a nonlinear system of equations in the underdetermined case \cite{moosavi2016deepfool,ruszczynski2006nonlinear}.
 Specifically, instead of optimizing $\mathcal{L}_{SM}$, we optimize $\mathcal{L}'_{SM}=KL+\lambda_s\mathcal{L}_s$ using a smooth projection (SP) \cite{dabouei2019smoothfool} that directly satisfies the smoothness of masks.
 As we analyze later in Section \ref{sec:executiontime}, this significantly improves the execution time of the mixing.
-Considering the first-order approximation of $\mathcal{L}'_{SM}$ at $M$, each mask can be updated at iteration $t$ to find the roots as: $m_i^{t+1} \gets m_i^{t} + \Delta m^t_i$.
-The update can be computed using the Newton's method as:
+Considering the first-order approximation of $\mathcal{L}'_{SM}$ at $M$, each mask is updated at iteration $t$ to find the roots as: $m_i^{t+1} \gets m_i^{t} + \Delta m^t_i$.
+Here, the update is computed using the Newton's method as: